WE’RE READY TO ROLL UP OUR SLEEVES FOR YOU

 You’ve done the hard work.
 You want your innovative research to make a difference in the world.
 You’ve come to the right place.
 WARF navigates the patent process for principal investigators, lending patenting and licensing expertise and covering patent costs, which usually cost tens of thousands of dollars.
 Then we work with our industry network to try and license your innovative solution to established companies or startups that have the resources required to put your invention to work for public benefit.

-If you want to talk directly to someone who can answer your questions about your individual situation, contact Brian Frushour, Intellectual Property Associate, by phone or email.
+If you want to talk directly to someone who can answer your questions about your individual situation, contact Brian Frushour, Intellectual Property Manager, by phone or email.

 608-960-9871 | [email protected]